jj101k/php-semantic-parser/README.md

 changes which affect what's expected next, there isn't a tree in any sense until an atomic element is complete because, for example, `$x++` is an _increment_ operarion _containing_ `$x`, not the other way around.

+## Options

+If you set the environment variable "debug", all the tokens found by the lexer will be dumped.